I almost broke the law today, simply by driving through Massachusetts as we did our Jacoby Jones run between the storms.

 1 part honey

 Muddle honey and lime juice until well combined.
-Add vodka or gin.
+Add vodka.
 Serve on ice from the motel machine, using plastic cups.
 OR NOT!

 Also, this would probably be good with rum — or with lemonade, tea or water instead of alcohol, and served hot on blizzardy days like today.